 Mr. Girija Shankar highlighted that DRE projects are capital-intensive and require government financial support to make them economically viable.
+The critical role of DRE is to tackle the challenges in extending the Grid in remote locations to provide affordable and reliable power.
 Accordingly, the projects should be customized to local requirements to enable reliable and productive electricity to be supplied.